timpyrkov/pythonperlin/README.md

 # pyperlin
-Perlin noise in python for any dimensions
+Perlin noise in python for seamless tile any dimensions